Maldarowbi/Ntopologies/README.md

 # Ntopologies

-This data set contains Computer networks random topologies where each topology is diffeeret either in the number of nodes or the communication range.
+This dataset contains a set of computer networks random topologies each of which  is diffeeret either in the number of nodes or the communication range.

 Parameters----------------::-------Value
 ------------------------------------------------------------------------